gdsports/IntelliKeys_uhls/examples/ikrawevent_ard/README.md

 between its UART and USB device keyboard and mouse.
 TBD USB device mass storage.

 ikrawevent_ard is written in Arduino C/C++.
-It currently uses
+It currently uses the following libraries

-Adafruit tinyUSB
+* Adafruit tinyUSB
-Adafruit DotStar
+* Adafruit DotStar
+* Adafruit SPIFlash
+* Adafruit SdFat

 The DotStar library is currently only used to turn off the TM0 RGB LED.

-The tinyUSB library is used to emulate USB keyboard and mouse to the Computer.

-I confirmed keyboard, mouse, serial, and mass storage work at the same time.
-An M4 Express board or any M0 or M4 board with SPI or QSPI Flash should work.
+TinyUSB keyboard, mouse, serial, and mass storage work at the same time on an M4 Express board.
+Any M0 or M4 board with SPI or QSPI Flash should work.

 Looks like SPI Flash will be required unless there is a way to use part of the SAMD21 Flash for MSC.
+This is not supported in TinyUSB but might be possible.